denialromeo/danielmoore.us/about.md

         <li>Others in the late 20th were Ronald Reagan, Boris Yeltsin, Leonid Brezhnev, Indira Gandhi, Ho&nbsp;Chi Minh, Ruhollah Khomeini, Zia-ul-Haq, Qian Xuesen, Bill Gates, and Norman Borlaug.</li>
     </ul>
     {%if site.url contains 'local'%}
+    <p>I'm broadly happy with the direction the U.S. is going, and look forward to many more years here.</p>
     <p>Broadly, I'm anti-racism, pro-feminism, pro-immigration, and anti-welfare.
 Markets are inevitable and should be encouraged.
 I usually vote Republican.</p>
     <p>Historical statements I believe &ndash;</p>
     <p>I'm broadly happy with the direction the U.S. is going, and look forward to many more years here.
 This is such a magical place.
 Everyone should at least visit.</p>